Affinity Mentoring Programs

 Hear from former mentees about their experiences in the program in the Mentee Testimonials document.

-Alumni Mentoring Programs provide students with the tools to guide their success in the legal profession and to better connect them with the Chicago legal community.
+The Alumni Affinity Mentoring Programs provide first-year law students the opportunity to connect with the Chicago legal community to equip them with the tools and resources to guide their success in the legal profession.
 Mentoring programs allow students to meet and network with alumni in legal professions within a specific affinity group.

-- Asian Pacific American Law Students Association (APALSA)
+- Asian Pacific American Law Students Association and South Asian Law Students Association (APALSA and SALSA)

 - Black Law Students Association (BLSA)